hasrhkumar001/practice/README.md

 # practice
-This repository is for learning
+This repository is for learning.
 Author - Harsh Kumar